A Brief History

 All EU individuals have full control over their data, regardless of what EU state they are part of, and regardless of what website or application they access.
 All organizations must be fully transparent with their users, and responsible with the data collected.
 With that said, GDPR constitutes the beginning of a new internet era.

-Question for students: Do you agree with the GDPR?
+Question for students (and subscribers): Do you agree with the GDPR?
 Why or why not?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!